 The Robert T. Matsui Annual Writing Competition was established by AEF in 2005 to honor the late Congressman Robert T. Matsui and his many accomplishments.
-Through this writing competition, AEF seeks to encourage legal scholarship on issues of importance to the Asian Pacific American legal community and, more generally, the publication of law review articles on topics of relevance to racial and ethnic minorities and the law.
+Through this writing competition, AEF seeks to encourage legal scholarship on issues of importance to the Asian Pacific American community.

-The competition is open to all law students nationwide in the United States and, in future years, may be expanded to include attorneys as well.
-Submissions for the 2015 competition must be received by 11:59 EDT June 1, 2015.
-The winner will be announced on or around August 15, 2015.
+The competition is open to all law students nationwide in the United States.
+Submissions for the 2016 competition must be received by 11:59 p.m.
+EDT June 1, 2016.
+The winner will be announced on or around August 15, 2016.
 Submissions must be original works and not previously published.
-The winner of the 2015 competition will receive a monetary award of fifteen hundred dollars ($1,500), and the winning entry will be published by the Asian Pacific American Law Journal (APALJ), at the University of California, Los Angeles School of Law subject to the journal’s standard editorial process and copyright policy.
-APALJ’s editing process may require additional substantive edits prior to publication.
+The winner will receive a monetary award of fifteen hundred dollars ($1,500), and the winning entry will be published by the UCLA Asian Pacific American Law Journal (APALJ), subject to APALJ’s standard editorial process and copyright policy.
+APALJ’s editorial process may require additional substantive edits prior to publication.

-A number of prominent scholars, practitioners, and jurists nationwide have agreed to serve on the competition’s Board of Advisors, which has included Justice Ming W. Chin of the Supreme Court of California; Judge Ronald S.W.
-Lew of the U.S. District Court for the Central District of California; James C. Ho, Partner, Gibson, Dunn & Crutcher LLP and co-founder of the AEF Robert T. Matsui Annual Writing Competition; Paul M. Igasaki, Chair and Chief Judge of the Administrative Review Board, Department of Labor; Debra Wong Yang, Partner, Gibson, Dunn & Crutcher LLP and former U.S. Attorney for the Central District of California; Viet D. Dinh, founding partner of Bancroft PLLC and former U.S. Assistant Attorney General for Legal Policy; Vincent A. Eng, founding partner of the VENG Group; Professor Jerry Kang of the UCLA School of Law; Jennifer Choe Groves, Partner at Eckert Seamans Cherin & Mellott and co-founder of the AEF Robert T. Matsui Annual Writing Competition; Sujit M. Raman, Assistant U.S. Attorney for the District of Maryland and past president of AEF; and Michael P. Chu and John C. Yang, past presidents of the National Asian Pacific American Bar Association.
+A number of prominent scholars, practitioners, and jurists nationwide have served on the competition’s Board of Advisors, including Justice Ming W. Chin of the Supreme Court of California; Judge Ronald S.W.
+Lew of the U.S. District Court for the Central District of California; Judge Florence Pan of the Superior Court of the District of Columbia; James C. Ho, Partner, Gibson, Dunn & Crutcher LLP and co-founder of the AEF Robert T. Matsui Annual Writing Competition; Paul M. Igasaki, Chair and Chief Judge of the Administrative Review Board, Department of Labor; Debra Wong Yang, Partner, Gibson, Dunn & Crutcher LLP and former U.S. Attorney for the Central District of California; Viet D. Dinh, founding partner of Bancroft PLLC and former U.S. Assistant Attorney General for Legal Policy; Vincent A. Eng, founding partner of the VENG Group; Professor Jerry Kang of the UCLA School of Law; Jennifer Choe Groves, Partner at Eckert Seamans Cherin & Mellott and co-founder of the AEF Robert T. Matsui Annual Writing Competition; Sujit M. Raman, Assistant U.S. Attorney for the District of Maryland and past president of AEF; and Michael P. Chu and John C. Yang, past presidents of the National Asian Pacific American Bar Association.